-- County revenues are invested in competitive grants that provide equitable funding opportunities; - Each County arts dollar invested leverages \$39 of other funds; and - The local arts industry provides a documented impact on the local economy of nearly \$1.43 billion each year, employs 41,000 people full-time, and draws audiences of more than 16 million people. - o Ensuring that the Department's annual budget for FY 2021-2022 is sustained to help reactivate the post-pandemic economy - Prior to COVID-19, the Department had been mid-way through a 5-year plan to rebuild the budget with an additional \$10 million to restore Department grants programs to prerecession levels, and keep pace with the reality of growing costs and demands for programs and services; as well as the development, improvements and/or maintenance of Department-managed cultural facilities.
-In light of current budget constraints, it is essential to sustain current levels of grants support so that exciting cultural events and activities can serve as a catalyst to help restart our economy, attract tourists back to this destination, and build public confidence in re-engaging in-person.
+County revenues are invested in competitive grants that provide equitable funding opportunities;

-- Establishing sufficient, reliable annual County support for the operations, programming, marketing and audience development and services of the African Heritage Cultural Arts Center, Joseph Caleb Auditorium, Miami-Dade County Auditorium and South Miami-Dade Cultural Arts Center. - Addressing the growing needs of non-profit organizations operating County-owned and/or County-supported cultural facilities for operations, programming and capital improvements (Adrienne Arsht Center for the Performing Arts, Fairchild Tropical Botanic Garden, Historic Hampton House, HistoryMiami, Pérez Art Museum Miami, the Phillip and Patricia Frost Museum of Science, Sandrell Rivers Theatre, Vizcaya and Westchester Cultural Arts Center) in order to: - keep pace with growing operating costs and demands for programming; - help repair and maintain the buildings and upgrade technology, equipment and systems to ensure efficiency and programming capacity; - ensure equitable access to the arts by supporting cultural facilities through Miami-Dade County; and, - maximize the County's significant investments in creating world-class cultural institutions. - Investing adequate funds to affect the complete restoration, as determined by the comprehensive capital needs assessment and master planning work undertaken at the African Heritage Cultural Arts Center, Joseph Caleb Auditorium, Miami-Dade County Auditorium and South Miami-Dade Cultural Arts Center, which has provided a complete assessment of each facility's present conditions and a prioritized list of improvements, including detailed cost estimates based on the needs of each facility in order to achieve programming goals. operational efficiencies and audience accommodations.
+- Each County arts dollar invested leverages \$39 of other funds; and - The local arts industry provides a documented impact on the local economy of more than \$1.43 billion each year, employs 41,000 people full-time, and draws audiences of more than 16 million people. - o Increasing the Department's annual budget for FY 2022-2023 to keep pace with the growing needs of the arts community in continuing to rebuild the post-pandemic economy - It is important to increase support for the cultural institutions, arts groups and artists who are leading the way in generating local economic activity.
+Cultural events and activities serve as a catalyst for energizing our economy, attracting tourists back to this destination, and building public confidence in re-engaging in-person.
+Prior to COVID-19, the Department had been mid-way through a 5-year plan to rebuild the budget with an additional \$10 million to restore Department grants programs to pre-recession levels and address the reality of growing costs and demands for programs and services; as well as the development, improvements and/or maintenance of Departmentmanaged cultural facilities.
+More resources are needed to provide critical funding stability to cultural organizations and artists as they help restart the economy. - o Establishing sufficient, reliable annual County support for the operations, programming, marketing and audience development and services of the African Heritage Cultural Arts Center, Joseph Caleb Auditorium, Miami-Dade County Auditorium and South Miami-Dade Cultural Arts Center. - o Addressing the growing needs of non-profit organizations operating County-owned and/or County-supported cultural facilities for operations, programming and capital improvements (Adrienne Arsht Center for the Performing Arts, Fairchild Tropical Botanic Garden, Historic Hampton House, HistoryMiami, Pérez Art Museum Miami, the Phillip and Patricia Frost Museum of Science, Sandrell Rivers Theatre, Vizcaya and Westchester Cultural Arts Center) in order to: - keep pace with growing operating costs and demands for programming; - help repair and maintain the buildings and upgrade technology, equipment and systems to ensure efficiency and programming capacity; - ensure equitable access to the arts by supporting cultural facilities through Miami-Dade County; and, - maximize the County's significant investments in creating world-class cultural institutions. - Investing adequate funds to affect the complete restoration, as determined by the comprehensive capital needs assessment and master planning work undertaken at the African Heritage Cultural Arts Center, Joseph Caleb Auditorium, Miami-Dade County Auditorium and South Miami-Dade Cultural Arts Center, which has provided a complete assessment of each facility's present conditions and a prioritized list of improvements, including detailed cost estimates based on the needs of each facility in order to achieve programming goals, operational efficiencies and audience accommodations.